vineel49/sccc/README.md

-# Iterative decoding of serially concatenated convolutional codes using the log BCJR algorithm
+# Iterative decoding of serially concatenated convolutional codes using the logBCJR algorithm